sshushliapin/Sitecore.FakeDb/README.md

 ## Mocks
 Mocking is one of the fundamental things about unit testing.
 Mock objects allows to simulate an abstraction behaviour keeping unit tests fast and isolated.

 FakeDb simplifies mocking of Sitecore components.
-There is a NuGet package 'Sitecore.FakeDb.NSubstitute' that allows to mock Authentication, Authorization and Bucket providers using [NSubstitute](http://nsubstitute.github.io/) isolation framework.
+There is a NuGet package 'Sitecore.FakeDb.NSubstitute' that allows to mock Authentication and Bucket providers using [NSubstitute](http://nsubstitute.github.io/) isolation framework.

 Run the following command in the NuGet Package Manager Console: